dxos/dxos/README.md

 ## Contributions

 Your ideas, issues, and code are most welcome.
 Please take a look at our [community code of conduct](https://github.com/dxos/dxos/blob/main/CODE_OF_CONDUCT.md), the [issue guide](https://github.com/dxos/dxos/blob/main/CONTRIBUTING.md#submitting-issues), and the [PR contribution guide](https://github.com/dxos/dxos/blob/main/CONTRIBUTING.md#submitting-prs).
-If you would like to contribute to the design and implementation of DXOS, please [start with the contributor's guide](https://github.com/dxos/dxos/blob/main/CONTRIBUTING.md).
+To learn about how to set up for development and contribution to DXOS, see the [Repository Guide](https://github.com/dxos/dxos/tree/main/REPOSITORY_GUIDE.md)

 License: [MIT](./LICENSE) Copyright 2022 © DXOS